|Table of Contents |

 In every email I received from him in the months that followed he said the same thing, “I want to offer you support.”
 They were meaningless words that looked good on paper.

 Here’s the series of emails from the manager who was dealing with the second part of the second grievance.
-At the time of receiving this email I hadn’t yet received the outcome of my appeal into the first grievance.
+At the time of receiving this email I hadn’t yet received the outcome of my appeal from the first grievance.

-The day after receiving that on 20th December 2019 I called in sick for the very last time.
+The day after receiving that on 20th December 2019 I called in sick for the last time.
 I never returned to work before being made redundant.

 This email was received three days after the conversation with my line manager (Manager Performance and Development).
 Even though I was off sick the company were determined for me to participate in the grievance meeting.
 I believe that was because if upheld I could be dismissed.
+Bear in mind this was before Covid.

 I was in the deepest darkest black hole imaginable and had made that very clear to my manager.
 His response was to tell me the disciplinary meeting I was required to attend could be delayed but the matter was not going to go away.